George Langford: Career

 Langford began his career as an assistant professor in 1973 at University of Massachusetts Boston and moved to Howard University in 1977.
 He worked as an associate professor, and later as a full professor at UNC Chapel Hill.
 From 1991 to 2005, he was the Ernest Everett Just Professor of Natural Sciences and Professor of Biological Sciences at Dartmouth College.
 He served as the Dean at UMass Amherst from 2005 until 2008.

 Langford became the Dean of the College of Arts and Sciences at Syracuse University in August 2008.
 He was succeeded by Karin Ruhlandt in 2015.

 Service

 In 1985, Langford was named the first chairman of the Minorities Affairs Committee of the American Society for Cell Biology.
 Langford was nominated by President Bill Clinton to the National Science Board where he served a six-year term on the 24-member panel from 1998-2004.
 He has served on the boards of the National Nanotechnology Infrastructure Network, the Burroughs Wellcome Fund Career Awards in the Biomedical Sciences Advisory Committee, the NIH SYN Study Section, the National Research Council Associateships Program Committee, the Sherman Fairchild Foundation Scientific Advisory Board, and the Massachusetts Life Science Collaborative Leadership Council.

 Awards

 Langford became a fellow of the American Association for the Advancement of Science (AAAS) in 2013.

 He was elected member of the American Academy of Arts and Sciences in April 2021.

 Langford received an Honorary Doctorate of Humane Letters from the Beloit College in 2001.

+He was awarded the 2022 Public Service Award by the American Society for Cell Biology (ASCB).